Chapter 33 : Those Who Defied the Dark Lord

 “That’s what I heard,” he responded.
 “I don’t know how true it is, since I heard it from someone who heard it from someone – you know how that goes – but we’re going to go inside.
 You probably should, too.”

 Octavius and I followed the group of people and ended up back in the Three Broomsticks again.
 I kept watching out the window to see if Voldemort would come strolling down the street.
-When I looked back at the table, Octavius was busy talking to another bloke – quite flirtatiously, I noticed.
-The group we’d come in with were all busy in conversation about someone I didn’t know, and I rather abruptly stood up and began to walk away from the table.
-Octavius looked up at me and stood up as if to join me, but I smiled and waved dismissively.
-I figured I wouldn’t get in the way now that Octavius was enjoying his afternoon.
+When I looked back at the table, Octavius was busy talking to someone else – quite flirtatiously, I noticed.
+The group we’d come in with were all busy in conversation about someone I didn’t know, and I felt very isolated – my heart wasn’t really in this Hogsmeade visit.
+Octavius noticed, however, and asked me in a whisper if I wanted to leave.
+He moved his chair out as if to join me, but since he really seemed to be enjoying his afternoon with the people at our table, I gave him an encouraging smile and departed alone.

 I was considering just heading back to the castle early and doing my homework, which I had been trying to avoid by coming here in the first place, when I saw Charlotte walking with Lester in the street.
 I was surprised to see Charlotte in Hogsmeade, because last I’d heard, she had other plans for the day.